mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

 1. Write and run the code samples in the slides to see how they work.
 Test the invalid ondes too, and try to understand the error messages.
 Then correct the errors.

-   You may have some questions in your mind. _What if you removed a semicolon?
+   You may have some questions in mind. _What if you removed a semicolon?
 Or you rearranged some part of the code?
 Why the space between a variable name and the `=`?
 Can you split things into multiple lines?
-How about converting a string like "abc" to a number?_ Make sure you try these out, and any other questions you have in your mind!
+How about converting a string like "abc" to a number?_ Make sure you try these out, and any other questions you may have!
 You'll build a good mental model of JavaScript this way.
 You'll also get comfortable with writing JavaScript and recognising the errors you'll encounter later on.

 ### Working with strings